-Insurance coverage of the activities and assets of the Group may prove to be insufficient legislation, or the Group's failure to comply with this legislation may have a significant adverse effect on it
+Insurance coverage of the activities and assets of the Group may prove to be insufficient

 Chimimport strives to maintain an adequate and economically effective protection of the assets and activities of the Group.
 There is no certainty, however, that the insurance coverage will be enough to cover any possible losses to a satisfactory degree if insurance events come into being, for example production accidents, suspension of activities, natural disasters and ecological damages.